|

 even more important.
 First and foremost is safety.

-Sometimes we will have to make discreet modifications,
+Sometimes I will have to make discreet modifications,

 particularly to the power circuitry, mains cabling and